 Bucs win third straight, improve to 2-0 in A-Sun play

 With the win, ETSU improved to 5-4 overall, 2-0 in A-Sun play, while Stetson dropped to 3-5, 1-1.
-The Bucs play once more on the road as part of its current seven-game road swing Tuesday night at Vanderbilt, and will then return home for three games at Memorial Center later in December.
+The Bucs play once more on the road as part of its current seven-game road swing Tuesday night at Vanderbilt, and will then return home for three games at

 "Eryk just played a great game, Tayloe Taylor continues to give us a lot of positives and Brad is just playing really well right now," said ETSU head coach Murry Bartow.
 "It's really nice to get our first two on the road and we don't have another league game for a month, so it's nice to be at 2-0 for that long.
 A lot of guys are really starting to step up for us now."